 Taymiya R. Zaman received her BA, Philosophy, Smith College and her PhD in History (2007) from the University of Michigan, Ann Arbor.
 She joined the University of San Francisco in 2007.
 Her area of research expertise is Mughal India and her current research interests include historical memory in South Asia, the interconnectedness of life writing and history, and the transition from subjects to citizens in the Islamicate world.
 She has designed the History Department's "Islamic World" emphasis and teaches courses on the Ottoman, Safavid, and Mughal Empires and the making of modern South Asia and the Middle East.
 She also writes narrative non-fiction and fiction.

-A translation of Fathnama-i Chittor.
-In Empires of the Near East and India: Sources for the Study of the Safavid, Ottoman, and Mughal Societies, edited by Hani Khafipour.
-Columbia University Press, forthcoming.
+“Fathnama-i-Chittor,” edited and annotated translation.
+Empires of the Near East and India: Sources for the Study of the Safavid, Ottoman, and Mughal Societies ed.
+Hani Khafipour.
+Columbia University Press, 2019.

-"Betrayal, Conversion, and Complicity in the Middle East Classroom."
+“Betrayal, Conversion, and Complicity in the Middle East Classroom.”
 Troubled History, Troubling Times: Teaching and Learning about the Difficult Past eds.
 Magdalena Gross and Luke Terra.
-Routledge. forthcoming
+Routledge, 2019.

 "Cities, Time, and the Backward Glance."
 The American Historical Review 123, 3: 699-705.
 2018.